 In the prime timeline, Frank and Dave get together in Detached Curiosity and Idle Speculation, where they talk about the E2 timeline and the fact that they had ended up together.
 In The Way to a Man’s Heart, Frank asks Lili to make a special dessert for Dave.
 Lili bakes a blueberry pie, recalling that Dave enjoys blueberries.
 By the time of There’s Something About Hoshi, their relationship is in full swing.
-However, by the time of Shell Shock, Frank’s alibi is that he’s at a gay bar during the time the crime is committed.
+However, by the time of Shell Shock, Frank’s alibi is that he’s at a gay bar during the time the crime occurs.
 Is he with Dave?
-It’s not specified, but he probably isn’t.
-Does that mean the relationship ended?
+It’s not specific, but he probably isn’t.
+Does that mean their relationship came to an end?
 I’m not really sure, myself.

 In the E2 timeline, they get together after Frank rather loudly and angrily comes out, during the events outlined in Entanglements.
 During the second kick back in time, in Everybody Knows This is Nowhere, they again take up with each other.

-Dave is briefly mentioned, as a professional catcher, in The Play at the Plate.
+Dave gets a brief shoutout, as a professional catcher, in The Play at the Plate.